 Kiwi call to action

-11. Use your best email etiquette
+12. Use your best email etiquette

 No matter what industry you’re in, you need to use your best email etiquette when sending emails asking for referrals or recommendations.
 Here are a few quick tips on how to ask for a referral in email.

 • Use compelling subject lines.
 If clients don’t open your emails, they’ll never get a chance to see what you have to say.
 Be sure to use the most compelling email subject lines.
+(Try using the person’s name, the reward on offer, or even an emoji to increase open rates!)

-• Don’t buy email lists.
-This is a spammy practice and an all-around no-no. Just don’t do it.
+• Don’t buy email lists.ย This is a spammy practice and an all-around no-no. Just don’t do it.

-• Use the right tone.
-Emails should sound conversational.
+• Use the right tone.ย Emails should sound conversational.
 You can adjust the tone slightly (say, more professional if you’re a B2B, or more casual if that fits best with your brand voice), but the email should be warm and sound like you’re talking with a friend.
 Be polite, as you’re asking for a favor.

-• Make sure emails are mobile-friendly.
-A lot of people open emails on their smartphones, so make sure all the messages you send are mobile-friendly.
+• Make sure emails are mobile-friendly.ย A lot of people open emails on their smartphones, so make sure all the messages you send are mobile-friendly.

 • Always proofread your emails before you send.
 This will help you avoid embarrassing mistakes like spelling the recipient’s name wrong.